jul0105/last-byte.github.io/_posts/2019-03-20-angr-introduction-part0.md

   main(sys.argv)
 ```

-And that's all for this first part, in the next one we will see how to craft and inject a symbolic buffer inside a program, cya!
+And that's all for this first part, in the next one we will see how to work out a solution for the problem of path explosion and craft a symbolic buffer to inject inside a program, cya!